jrs-innovation-center/CODEcampAS/2-first-web-site/story.md

 # Origin Story

-Lets create an origin story for your character.
+Let's create an origin story for your character.

 Using [Mad Libs](https://jsbin.com/gademu/6/embed?output) on the website *JS Bin*, we can create a story for your character and attach the story to your web page as a paragraph.